digitalservicebund/a2j-rechtsantragstelle/doc/adr/0012-domain-oriented-architecture.md

 - domain: An area in the justice space that needs specific knowledge, e.g. `beratungshilfe`
 - flow: A sequence of form steps to be completed within a domain, e.g. `beratungshilfe vorabcheck`
 - flowId: The identifier to differentiate between different flows, e.g. `/beratungshilfe/vorabcheck`
+- flowType: Deciding factor what purpose the flow serves, currently `vorabcheck` or `formular`

 ## Consequences